Fusion-stable structures on triangulated categories: Applications

 \textbf{For ($\star$):} We first notice the fact that spherical twist actions on hearts are equivalent to (a sequence of) simple tilting for $\D_2(\Omega)$ (cf. \cite{B2}).
 By \eqref{eq:iota} and \eqref{eq:cpt}, we see that the inverse of any initial generator $\phi^{-1}_{\bfi}$ of $\ST(\Delta)$ corresponds to a product of spherical twists $\phi_i=\phi_{S_i}$ for $1\le i\le l$, where $\wtF^{-1}(\bfi)=\{1,\ldots,l\}$ and $\{S_i\}_{i=1}^l$ are in the same $\Fu$-simple subcategory (denoted by $\Fu(S_{\bfi})$).
 Using formula \eqref{eq:G-simple} in \Cref{lem:G-simple}, we have

-where $\h_\Delta=\h_\Omega$ is the initial heart (which is $\Fu$-stable).
 Thus $\phi^{-1}_{\bfi}(\h_\Delta)$ is also $\Fu$-stable.
 Inductively as in \cite[Cor.~8.5]{KQ1}, the products of spherical twists become products of simple tiltings and one deduces that at each step, the product of simple tiltings is in fact a $\Fu$-stable one.
 Hence, $\ST(\Delta)$ preserves the $\Fu$-stable property. \end{proof}

 As a corollary, we extend the alternative proof of the following theorem, cf. \cite[\S~5.2]{QW}, to the non-simply laced case. \begin{theorem}\cite{D} The universal cover of $\hreg_\Delta/W_\Delta$ is contractible. \end{theorem}